colll78/cardano-lightning/docs/adrs/minimal-state.md

 On an `elapse`:

 - The tx validity range lowerbound `lb` and `lb > expiry`.
-- The continuing amount is (at least) `amt` calculated as ...
-FIXME .
+- The continuing amount is `total - amt0 - freedAmt`.
-- The continuing stage is `Elapsed pend`, where `pend` is as the input, where some locked cheques may be freed.
+- The continuing stage is `Elapsed pend`, where `pend` is as the input, but where some locked cheques may be freed with a total amount of `freedAmt`.

 The non-closer has failed to meet their obligation of providing their receipt.
 The closer may now release their funds.